-With no direct pathways to the United States, hundreds of Ukrainian refugees are gathering at the U.S.-Mexico border
+There are new migrants on the U.S.-Mexico border: Ukrainian refugees

 “We will work together so you can achieve your dream,” said the city’s mayor, Montserrat Caballero, when she visited the encampment on Thursday.
 “Welcome to Tijuana.”

 On Friday evening, one woman serenaded the refugees while strumming an acoustic guitar.
-An inebriated American man handed hundreds of dollars in cash to a Ukrainian-American volunteer, cursing out Vladimir Putin as he distributed the money.
+An inebriated American man handed hundreds of dollars in cash to a Ukrainian American volunteer, cursing out Russian President Vladimir Putin as he distributed the money.

 “I love Ukrainians,” he slurred.

-Number 319 was a 21-year-old named Svyastoslav Urusky, from Lviv, whose grandparents lived in Sacramento and were waiting for him on the other side of the border crossing.
+No. 319 was 21-year-old Svyastoslav Urusky, from Lviv, whose grandparents lived in Sacramento and were waiting for him on the other side of the border crossing.

 Like many of the Ukrainians in Tijuana, Urusky had visited U.S. embassies and consulates in European capitals after leaving Ukraine, inquiring about a path to refugee status in the United States.